thomasrishi/matic-docs/docs/nightfall/deployments/sandbox.md

 ### Other cloud providers

-The above script will work in any remote machine running Ubuntu.
-This means that, if you don't use AWS, you can simply run this script on any remote machine run by your preferred cloud provider.
-For now we don't provide a handy Terraform script to deploy these EC2 instances.
+The above script will work on any remote machine running Ubuntu.
+If you don't use AWS, you can run this script on any remote machine your preferred cloud provider runs.
+We don't provide a handy Terraform script to deploy these EC2 instances.